JScott/ViveGrip/README.md

 - Fully supports Unity's physics systems for realistic interactions
 - [Intuitive set up with plenty of configurable Inspector options](https://www.youtube.com/watch?v=NyKWBeC_pSI)
+- Supports HTC Vive, Oculus Rift, Windows Mixed Reality, and more
 - Extensive plugin system to do custom logic on interactions and grab events
 - Joyful experience for both devs and players